 Property-Based Testing with test.check

 Property-Based Testing is a powerful way to test your software.
-In this course, we learn how to use test.check, the Clojure Property-Based Testing library, to automatically generate tests.
+In this Beginning course, we learn how to use test.check, the Clojure Property-Based Testing library, to automatically generate tests.
+It is continued in Intermediate and Advanced.

 Want this course?